alibaba/conv-llava/README_zh.md

 ## Evaluation

-We support VLMEVALKIT and lmms-eval to evaluate our model now.
+We use VLMEVALKIT to evaluate our model now.
 See [Evaluation.md](conv-llava/docs/Evaluation.md) for more details.

 ## Citation